MelJan/PyDeep/docs/tutorials/RBM_MNIST_small.rst

 The code_ given below produces the following output.

 Learned filters of a centered binary RBM on the MNIST dataset.
+The filters have been normalized such that the structure is more prominent.

 .. figure:: images/BRBM_small_centered_weights.png
    :scale: 75 %